Description

 Risk and Exploitability

-The EPSS score is missing and the vulnerability is not in the CISA KEV catalog, but the lack of bounds checking implies a high severity.
-The likely attack vector is a malicious Thunderbolt device that can send crafted packets to the host; this is inferred from the nature of the driver.
+The EPSS score is < 1% and the vulnerability is not listed in the CISA KEV catalog, but the lack of bounds checking combined with a CVSS score of 7.0 indicates a high severity.
+The likely attack vector is a malicious Thunderbolt device that can send crafted packets to the host; this is inferred from the driver.
 If an attacker can supply such data, they could cause memory corruption that leads to privilege escalation or denial of service.

 Remediation